Multiplexed Streaming Codes for Messages with Different Decoding Delays in Channel with Burst and Random Erasures: Introduction

-In the multiplexed streaming framework, we examine a scenario where two types of messages must be transmitted, each with a unique decoding deadline denoted as \( T_u \) and \( T_v \).
-Specifically, messages with a more stringent decoding deadline \( T_u \) are designated as \textit{urgent messages}.
-Conversely, those messages with a more lenient decoding deadline \( T_v \) are labeled as \textit{less urgent messages}.
+In the multiplexed streaming framework, we examine a scenario where two types of messages must be transmitted, each with a unique decoding deadline denoted as \( T_{\mathrm{u}} \) and \( T_{\mathrm{v}} \).
+Specifically, messages with a more stringent decoding deadline \( T_{\mathrm{u}} \) are designated as \textit{urgent messages}.
+Conversely, those messages with a more lenient decoding deadline \( T_{\mathrm{v}} \) are labeled as \textit{less urgent messages}.
 Both types of messages are co-encoded and transmitted within a single channel-packet stream.

-In the literature, reference \cite{14} provides a comprehensive study of the capacity region, represented as the convex hull of all feasible rate pairs \( (R_v, R_u) \), specifically for channels subject to burst erasures with lengths bounded by \( B \).
-Additionally, a systematic streaming code that optimizes the sum rate was introduced specifically for scenarios where $T_u < T_v < T_u + B$.
-Building upon this foundational work, reference \cite{15} investigates the complementary scenario where \( T_u + B < T_v \).
+In the literature, reference \cite{badr2018multi} provides a comprehensive study of the capacity region, represented as the convex hull of all feasible rate pairs \( (R_{\mathrm{v}}, R_{\mathrm{u}}) \), specifically for channels subject to burst erasures with lengths bounded by \( B \).
+Additionally, a systematic streaming code that achieves the non-trivial point of the capacity region was introduced specifically for scenarios where $T_{\mathrm{u}} < T_{\mathrm{v}} < T_{\mathrm{u}} + B$.
+Building upon this foundational work, reference \cite{fong2020opmulti} investigates the complementary scenario where \( T_{\mathrm{u}} + B < T_{\mathrm{v}} \).
 In this extended setting, the paper thoroughly characterizes and delineates the capacity region.

-In this paper, we focus on the multiplexed streaming model for channels experiencing both burst and random erasures.
-Specifically, we consider the transmission of two distinct types of messages: \textit{urgent messages} with a decoding deadline of \( T_u \), and \textit{less urgent messages} with a decoding deadline of \( T_v \).
-We define the model such that within any window of size \( W \), messages can be successfully decoded within their respective deadlines if either a burst erasure of length no greater than \( B \) occurs, or if no more than \( N \) random erasures occur.
-For the specialized case where \( T_v > T_u + B > T_u > B \), we propose a novel construction methodology based on the rate-optimal streaming codes for a single flow, as discussed in \cite{13}.
+In this paper, we focus on the multiplexed streaming model for channels involving burst or random erasures.
+Specifically, we consider the transmission of two distinct types of messages: urgent messages with a decoding deadline of \( T_{\mathrm{u}} \), and less urgent messages with a decoding deadline of \( T_{\mathrm{v}} \).
+We define that within any window of size \( W \), messages can be successfully decoded within their respective deadlines if either a burst erasure of length no greater than \( B \) occurs, or no more than \( N \) random erasures occur.
+For the specialized case where \( T_{\mathrm{v}} > T_{\mathrm{u}} + B > T_{\mathrm{u}} > B \), we propose a non-trivial achievable region $\mathcal{R}$, which is strictly larger than the trivial one \(\mathcal{B}\), defined by the two extreme points \((C(T_{\mathrm{v}},B,N),0)\) and \((0,C(T_{\mathrm{u}},B,N))\).
+We start deriving a novel merging methodology to prove the achievability of $\mathcal{R}$.
+This merging method is based on the rate-optimal streaming codes for a single flow, as discussed in \cite{domanovitz2021anexplicit}.
 The key steps in our approach are: